 Accumet Is Equipped to Handle Your Toughest Laser Cutting Jobs

 By definition Laser cutting, or laser-beam machining, uses the thermal energy of a directed laser beam to vaporize, thermal-stress crack, melt, or burn a material away from a targeted area.
 Paired with modern CNC machine technologies, laser cutters can be used for highly precise micromachining, as well as high-volume and large-format cutting.
-As laser cutting is a non-contact form of machining, unlike milling, sawing, waterjet cutting, etc., no material is scraped, deposited, or ejected toward the part or work surface, which enables laser cutters to maintain extremely consistent and fast-cutting operations with little downtime or tool change, and offer the CNC machinist superior components to work with in secondary processes.
+As laser cutting is a non-contact form of machining, unlike milling, sawing, waterjet cutting, etc., no material is scraped, deposited, or ejected toward the part or work surface, which enables laser cutters to maintain extremely consistent and fast-cutting operations with little downtime or tool change, and offers the CNC machinist superior components to work within secondary processes.

 The laser-cutting beam is also very narrow, leading to kerf widths as small as thousandths of an inch, depending on the material, laser power, and laser optics.
-Moreover, laser cutting can also cut a material to very fine surface finishes in the range of just over a hundred microinches, at a minimum.
+Moreover, laser cutting can also cut material to very fine surface finishes in the range of just over a hundred microinches, at a minimum.
 For some materials, the thermal-cutting effect of a laser can be considered a flame-polished edge.
 The highly precise and no-vibration cutting that lasers provide also can reduce the post-processing needed to refine a part, which can be especially time-consuming when attempting to polish small dimensional areas of intricate parts after CNC milling.

 Though the speed of a laser-cutting machine depends on the material, material thickness, laser type, laser frequency, and laser power, some laser-cutting jobs can often be processed at greater speeds than CNC mills, especially when sheet thicknesses require the CNC mill to perform multiple passes to complete a cut.
 As laser cutting is zero-contact without any additional forces placed on the workpiece, fixturing effort can be reduced significantly, and more consistent parts can be produced.
 Lastly, laser cutting produces a very small, heat-affected zone (HAZ) that may also be far lower in temperature than traditional cutting technologies that rely on shearing or grinding friction to cut.